The Toledo Civilian Police Review Board

-The Toledo Civilian Police Review Board meets at 6 p.m. on the fourth Tuesday of every month in a conference room on the first floor of One Government Center.
+The Toledo Civilian Police Review Board meets on the second Wednesday of every month in a conference room on the first floor of One Government Center.
 While these meetings are generally open to the public, certain segments involving the details of ongoing investigations may be closed.

 Thirteen volunteer members sit on the board.
 District appointments are one-year terms, with a maximum of three consecutive terms.
 All other members have two-year terms and may serve a maximum of two terms.
 At least one member shall be selected from each of the six Toledo City Council Districts.
 At least one member shall be a member of the N.A.A.C.P. and at least one member shall be representative of the Hispanic community.
 At least one member shall be a practicing attorney and at least one member shall have a background in human relations.
 At least three members shall have backgrounds in law enforcement, but not active with the Toledo Police Department.
 Each board member shall reside in the City of Toledo.
 The remaining two members may be residents of any part of the city.
 All members must complete the Civilian Police Academy and ride-alongs with a Toledo Police officer or a member of the S.E.D. unit

 Toledo City Council first established the Toledo Civilian Police Review Board in 1991.